AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 ## Availability

 MATLAB is available on [several ARC systems](/software).
-ARC maintains a Matlab Distributed Computing Server license for parallel Matlab through cooperation with the university's [IT Procurement and Licensing Solutions](https://itpals.vt.edu/), who also offer discounted licenses to departments and students (note that MATLAB is also included in some of the [Student Bundles](http://www2.ita.vt.edu/software/student/bundles/index.html)).
+ARC maintains a MATLAB Distributed Computing Server license for parallel MATLAB through cooperation with the university's [IT Procurement and Licensing Solutions](https://itpals.vt.edu/), who also offer discounted licenses to departments and students (note that MATLAB is also included in some of the [Student Bundles](http://www2.ita.vt.edu/software/student/bundles/index.html)).

 ## Interface